-The Millenium problem solution and a quantitiative turbulence model enabled by a physical H(-1/2) Hilbert space
+The Millenium problem solution and a quantitiative turbulence model enabled by an ideal fluid H(-1/2) Hilbert space frmaework

 The Navier-Stokes equations describe the motion of fluids.
 The Navier–Stokes existence and smoothness problem for the three-dimensional NSE, given some initial conditions, is to prove that smooth solutions always exist, or that if they do exist, they have bounded energy per unit mass.

 We provide a global unique (weak, generalized Hopf) NSE solution of the variational H(-1/2)-representation of the generalized 3D Navier-Stokes initial value problem.
 The global boundedness of a generalized energy inequality with respect to the energy Hilbert space H(1/2) is a consequence of the Sobolevskii estimate of the non-linear term (1959).

 Here we are:

 The proposed solution concept is about rotation-invariant fluids (circulation) as elements of a Hilbert space with negative (distributional) Hilbert scale defined by the eigenpairs of the Stokes operator.

 By formally operating with "div" operator on the NSE the pressure field must satisfy the Neumann problem.
 It follows that the prescription of the pressure at the bounding walls or at the initial time independently of the velocity u, could be incompatible with the initial boundary values of the NSE, and therefore, could render the problem ill-posed (GaG).
 Plemelj's alternative normal derivative concept enables initial boundary value "functions" to define a pressure operator with domain H(1/2) overcoming this issue.
 We further note that both physical concepts, "pressure" and "energy density", do have the same unit of measure ( N / (m*m) = Nm / (m*m*m) ).